navya-1231/URL_SHORTNER/README.md

 🚀 Features

-Shorten any valid URL into a unique short link Redirect short links to original URLs
+Shorten any valid URL into a unique short link<br>
+Redirect short links to original URLs
 Simple, clean, and responsive UI
 Built with Django for scalability and security